 This snippet can be added before the line that says “Happy Blogging” in your site’s wp-config.php file.

-By default the WordPress memory limit if 32mb.
+By default, the WordPress memory limit is 32 MB.

 Increase the PHP Memory Limit in PHP.ini

-If none of these changes work to change your memory limit in WordPress you can also reach out to your web host for more help.
-There could be an issue with code on your site or something your web host has implemented.
+If none of these changes work to change your memory limit in WordPress, you can also reach out to your web host for more help.
+There could be an issue with the code on your site or something your web host has implemented.